SamJB123/three-text/README.md

 **Chrome** provides the best experience

-**Firefox** also delivers great performance but may exhibit less responsive mouse interactions in WebGL contexts due to the way it handles events
+**Firefox** also delivers great performance but may exhibit less responsive mouse interactions

-**Safari** for macOS shows reduced performance, which is likely due to the platform's conservative resource management, particularly around battery life; 120FPS is not acheivable
+**Safari** for macOS shows reduced performance, which is likely due to the platform's conservative resource management; 120FPS is not acheivable

 The library was also tested on a Brightsign 223HD, which took a long time to generate the initial geometry but seemed fine after that